AdobeDocs/release-notes.en/current.md

       * Generate documents by populating template files with XML data.
       * Generate output forms in various formats, including non-interactive PDF print streams.
       * Generate print PDF files from an XFA form PDF and Adobe Acrobat Form.
-    * **Variable Data Externalizer** - You can save data of Experience Manager Workflow variables on an external storage system managed by your organization.
+    * **[!UICONTROL Variable Data Externalizer]** - You can save data of Experience Manager Workflow variables on an external storage system managed by your organization.
-    * **Acroform-based Document of Record** - You can also [use Adobe Acrobat Form PDF (Acroform PDF)](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/create-an-adaptive-form/generate-document-of-record-for-non-xfa-based-adaptive-forms.html?lang=en) as a template for Document of Record besides XFA-based form template.
+    * **[!UICONTROL Acroform-based Document of Record]** - You can also [use Adobe Acrobat Form PDF (Acroform PDF)](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/create-an-adaptive-form/generate-document-of-record-for-non-xfa-based-adaptive-forms.html?lang=en) as a template for Document of Record besides XFA-based form template.
     **Microsoft® Azure data store connector** - You can now [connect Form Data Model to Microsoft® Azure Storage](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/use-form-data-model/configure-azure-storage.html?lang=en).
 It lets you retrieve and store adaptive form data to Microsoft® Azure Storage as a BLOB.

-  * **Cloud Manager**
+  * **[!UICONTROL Cloud Manager]**

-    * Customers are now able to use Azul 8 and 11 JDKs for their Cloud Manager build processes.
+    * Customers are now able to use Azul 8 and 11 JDKs for their [!UICONTROL Cloud Manager] build processes.
 They can either select to use one of these JDKs for toolchains-compatible Maven plugins or the entire Maven process execution.
     * The outbound egress IP is now logged in the build step log file.
     * Stage and Production environments running old versions of Experience Manager now report a status of **Update Available**.
     * The maximum SSL certificates supported has increased to 20 per program.